hitaishin-17/secure-api-orchestration-demo/docs/async-orchestration.md

-###Async Orchestration in Secure API Orchestration Demo###
+# Async Orchestration in Secure API Orchestration Demo

 This document outlines how asynchronous orchestration can be introduced in the Secure API Orchestration Demo to improve performance, scalability, and user experience — especially in multi-service, event-driven scenarios.

-⸻
+---

-***What is Async Orchestration?***
+## What is Async Orchestration?

 Asynchronous orchestration is a pattern where the main orchestration flow triggers tasks that run independently, allowing the system to:

-	•	Avoid blocking calls
+- Avoid blocking calls
-	•	Handle high throughput
+- Handle high throughput
-	•	React to events or messages
+- React to events or messages

-⸻

-Benefits of Async Orchestration
+***Benefits of Async Orchestration***
 	•	🚀 Non-blocking execution
 	•	⚡ Faster response times
 	•	🔁 Retry/failure handling possible via queues